 | Total Tuition and Fees | $6,334 |

-| Payment plans are available for all programs, interest-free , typically split into 3 equal monthly payments of $2,111.33.
-Other funding options may be available for students who qualify. | |
+| Payment plans are available for all programs, interest-free , typically split into 3 equal monthly payments of approximately $2,111.
+Funding is available for those who qualify. | |